dinanathsj29/json-javascript-object-notation-crash-course/readme.md

 - JSON is language independent
 - JSON uses, follows and based on Object Literal Notation syntax of JavaScript
 - JSON is widely used to exchange, send and receive data from server to client and vice versa
-- JSON represent data in the pair of Curley braces and in the form of key-value pairs ie property and data e.g. ` var Employee = { "employeeName": "Dinanath", "employeeId": "101", "empId": 101} `
+- JSON represent data in the pair of Curley braces and in the form of key-value pairs ie. property and data/value ie. attribute and data/value e.g. ` var Employee = { "employeeName": "Dinanath", "employeeId": "101", "empId": 101} `
 - Transfer data easily between Server and Client

 1.6.
 JSON Syntax